Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Bulk Statistics

 where $Q$ denotes the solution.
 We neglect the term in $\varepsilon$ as it is infinitesimal.
 The difficulty is that the saddle point solution $Q=\imath\sigma$ depends in a highly non--trivial way on the empirical eigenvalues $\Lambda_i$.

 The saddle point equation is essentially scalar, as may be seen by taking the commutator of Eq.~\eqref{Qeq} with $Q^{-1}$.
 We obtain $\tilde x=Q^{-1}\tilde xQ$ implying that $Q$ and $\tilde x$ commute.
 Thus, we can analyze \eq{Qeq} in the space of the eigenvalues of $Q$.
 There are two kinds of eigenvalues, namely $q^{({\rm b})}=\diag(q_1^{({\rm b})},\ldots, q_{2k}^{({\rm b})})$ in the boson--boson block and $q^{({\rm f})}=\diag(q_1^{({\rm f})},\ldots,q_k^{({\rm f})})\otimes\id_2$ in the fermion--fermion block.
 The double degeneracy of the latter is the Kramers degeneracy for quaternion matrices.
-The integration domain is non--compact for $q^{\rm (b)}$, $q_j^{({\rm b})}\in \imath L_j\mathbb{R}_+$ with $L_j=\pm1$, and compact for $q^{({\rm f})}$, $q_j^{({\rm f})}\in{\rm U}(1)$.
+The integration domain is non--compact for $q^{\rm (b)}$, $q_j^{({\rm b})}\in \imath \tilde{L}_j\mathbb{R}_+$ with $\tilde{L}_j=\pm1$, and compact for $q^{({\rm f})}$, $q_j^{({\rm f})}\in{\rm U}(1)$.
 Hence we only need to analyze the scalar saddle point equation

 where we introduce the functions $q(x_a)$, $g(q(x_a))=\hat{g}(q(x_a),0)$ and $\hat{g}(q(x_a),x_a)$.
-Anticipating the following discussion, we mention that the level density is directly related to the solutions of this equation.
-It is a classical result in high dimensional inference~\cite{MarcenkoPastur,silversteinBai,SilversteinChoi,Shinzato} where it was derived by other means.
+The level density~\eqref{level-asymp} is directly related to the solutions of this equation.
+Equation~\eqref{ScalarSaddlePoint} is a classical result in high dimensional inference~\cite{MarcenkoPastur,silversteinBai,SilversteinChoi,Shinzato} where it was derived by other means.
 Mar\u{c}enko and Pastur~\cite{MarcenkoPastur} showed that, if this equation has a solution in the upper half--plane, this solution is unique, which we denote by $q_0(x_a)$.
-Although Mar\u{c}enko and Pastur already discussed the following setting in more generality, namely for an arbitrary density $\rho$ in Eq.~\eqref{lim-dis.a}, we want to analyze the rational function $g(q)$ at finite matrix dimension $p$, in particular its singularities.
+We briefly review the analysis of the rational function $g(q)$ at finite matrix dimension $p$, in particular its singularities.
 We need results of this discussion for the analysis of the spectral statistics on the level of the local level spacing.

 The equation $\hat{g}(q(x_a),x_a)=0$ has $p+1$ roots for each $x_a$.
 Moreover the function $g(q)$ is singular at $q=-1/\Lambda_i$ for $i=1,\dots,p$ and at $q=0$.
 An asymptotic analysis of the singularities yields